Skip to main content

 What it does: You upload photos and locations from a trip.
 Trippo generates AI-written recaps for each day and assembles a polished, shareable trip page with a real URL.

-What the spec illustrates: File uploads compiled into a typed database column.
+What it reveals: File uploads compiled into a typed database column.
 AI text generation as a first-class method call inside the backend, not a frontend afterthought.
 A public share-by-URL pattern that compiles to a real route, not a query-string demo.
-This is the shape of consumer app that AI-first generators usually deliver as a prototype and call done.
+This is the shape of consumer app that prototype-first generators usually deliver as a mockup and call done.
 Trippo is a real frontend on a real backend with a real persistence layer.

 2. Lumina — short-term rental operations